-"Richmond Hill, Georgia, won a race with China, Germany, Poland and a host of other places without ever know it was in a race.
+"Richmond Hill, Georgia, won a race with China, Germany, Poland, and a host of other places without ever knowing it was in a race.
 It was to this little whistle-stop town that the great Henry Ford would commit himself, his resources, and his ingenuity."

 "Oglethorpe had lofty aspirations for the new colony.
-Initially he barred slavery, rum and lawyers from Georgia, seeing all three a contrary to the best interests of the new English settlement."
+Initially, he barred slavery, rum, and lawyers from Georgia, seeing all three as contrary to the best interests of the new English settlement."